BrownUniversity/brown-university-react-dates/README.md

 ### Optipnal Peer Dependencies

-These libraries are not bundled with Brown University React Dates, but are required if using any of the testing utilities:
+These libraries are not bundled with Brown University React Dates, but are required to use the test utils:

 - [**react-testing-library**](https://www.npmjs.com/package/styled-components)